 A worked example can be directly downloaded from this link.

-Though this workflow is probably not trivial, I think it has the big advantage of not requiring juggling with comet masks and the like, and in my view is also probably simpler from a conceptual standpoint.
+Though this workflow is probably not trivial, I think it has the big advantage of not requiring any "juggling" with comet masks and the like, and in my view is also simpler from a conceptual standpoint.
 Anyway, I'd love to hear your comments and feedback!

 Leave a comment